 This was supposed to be a leisurely trip to Amboise.
 An ambling ambition.
 The idea was that we would get a late morning train for Amboise and visit the château.
-Its within easy reach of Tours where we were staying and that leisure time would include a snack at the Mie Caline outlet close to the station.
-Sure enough wrapped around a bacon and cheddar filled baguette everything seems to be going swimmingly.
+It's within easy reach of Tours where we were staying and that leisure time would include a snack at the Mie Caline outlet close to the station.
+Sure enough wrapped around a bacon and cheddar filled baguette everything seemed to be going swimmingly.

 Starting to feel drowsy, I closed my eyes.

 Yes, I had been aware that the train had stopped but since it seemed we had only just left I paid no attention.
 Rousing a little later P. remarked that she had seen a château en passant and I figured perhaps that was Chenonceau.
 However looking at the time I realised it was later than I had thought and the train station had been Amboise!!